Ignatius of Laconi: Life

-He asked for admission at the convent in Cagliari but the superiors there hesitated because of his delicate health.
-He then called upon an influential friend who interceded for him and he was allowed to be received into the novitiate on 10 November 1721.
-Peis made his profession on 10 November 1722.
-Despite his infirmities his ardor allowed him to attend the spiritual exercises of the order and to excel in perfection of his observance of the order's Rule.
-From 1722 until 1737 he worked at the house's weaving shed and from 1737 onwards was an alms beggar.
+He asked for admission at the convent in Cagliari, but the superiors there hesitated because of his delicate health.
+He then called upon an influential friend who interceded for him, and he was allowed to be received into the novitiate on 10 November 1721.
+Ignatius made his profession on 10 November 1722.
+Despite his infirmities, his ardor allowed him to attend the spiritual exercises of the order and to excel in perfection of his observance of the order's Rule.
+From 1722 until 1737, he worked at the house's weaving shed and from 1737 onwards was an alms beggar.

-Peis spent his time in a number of different occupations and was later appointed as the quester of alms due to his humble and modest conduct.
-He had good relations with the people in Cagliari who realized that although he was begging alms he was also giving back to them in a spiritual manner.
+Ignatius spent his time in a number of different occupations and was later appointed as the quester of alms due to his humble and modest conduct.
+He had good relations with the people in Cagliari, who realized that although he was begging alms, he was also giving back to them in a spiritual manner.
 His modest demeanor was seen as a quiet sermon for all who saw him going about, which made him a noted figure.
-He seldom spoke; when required he spoke with exceptional kindness and great affection.
+He seldom spoke; when required, he spoke with exceptional kindness and great affection.
 He would also instruct the children and the uneducated that he came across, and went out to comfort the sick and urge sinners to be converted and to perform penance.

 He was known for his strict and total obedience to his superiors, even when it required the denial of his own will.
-He would not go to the house of a certain usurer because he feared that in accepting alms from the man he would share the guilt of his injustices.
-But when the man complained his superior ordered him to accept alms from him.
+He would not go to the house of a certain usurer because he feared that in accepting alms from the man, he would share the guilt of his injustices.
+But when the man complained, his superior ordered him to accept alms from him.
 However, when he returned to the friary and opened the sack with the alms the usurer had offered, blood started flowing out.
-To those present Peis replied: "This is the blood of the poor; squeezed from them by usury".
-Peis' sister had often written to him asking him to visit her so that she could get his advice in certain matters.
-Peis had no mind to heed her request but when his superior ordered him to, he at once undertook the visit.
+To those present, Ignatius replied: "This is the blood of the poor; squeezed from them by usury".
+Ignatius' sister had often written to him asking him to visit her so that she could get his advice on certain matters.
+Ignatius had no mind to heed her request, but when his superior ordered him to, he at once undertook the visit.
 But he left again as soon as he had given the required advice.
-Peis' brother was sent to prison and it was hoped that, in view of his reputation, Peis might obtain his release.
-His superior sent him to speak to the governor; but he simply asked that his brother be dealt with according to justice.
+Ignatius' brother was sent to prison, and it was hoped that, in view of his reputation, Ignatius might obtain his release.
+His superior sent him to speak to the governor, but he simply asked that his brother be dealt with according to justice.

-Despite poor health and infirmities he continued his work, however arduous.
+Despite poor health and infirmities, he continued his work, however arduous.
 Even after he became blind in 1779, he continued to work for the benefit of those around him.
-Peis died on 11 May 1781 at 3:00pm in Cagliari, where his remains were interred.
+Ignatius died on 11 May 1781 at 3:00 pm in Cagliari, where his remains were interred.